OldhamMade/oldhammade.github.io/_posts/2014-04-14-introductions-count.md

 I'm always on the hunt for new, useful open-source tools that can save me and my clients time (and money), and there's something I've noticed over the years --- the most successful projects have a great introduction.

-It doesn't take much.
-Just put a short paragraph displayed prominently on the homepage stating clearly what the project is/does and, importantly, how it can benefit me as a user.
+It doesn't take much: a short paragraph displayed prominently on the homepage stating clearly what the project is/does and, importantly, how it can benefit me as a user.

 It's so simple it often gets overlooked.